 Canada is a beautiful country in North America, known for its diverse landscapes, culture, and welcoming nature.
 However, did you know that Canada is home to one of the highest percentages of immigrants in the world?
-More than half Canada’s population was born in other countries, making it a multicultural society.
+More than half of Canada’s population was born in other countries, making it a multicultural society.
 This article will explore this fascinating fact and what it means for Canada.

 Immigration in Canada

 Canada has a long history of immigration, with the first wave of immigrants arriving in the late 19th century.
-Since then, Canada has welcomed millions of people worldwide, including Europe, Asia, Africa, and the Americas.
+Since then, Canada has welcomed millions worldwide, including Europe, Asia, Africa, and the Americas.
 Today, Canada continues to be a popular destination for immigrants, with over 300,000 people being granted permanent residency yearly.

-Half of the Canadian population was born in other countries.
+Fact: Half of the Canadian population was born in other countries.

 There are several reasons why Canada is an attractive destination for immigrants.
 The country offers a high standard of living, excellent healthcare and education systems, and a stable political and economic environment.
 Additionally, Canada’s immigration policies are designed to be inclusive and welcoming, with programs that prioritize family reunification, skilled workers, and refugees.

 Canada’s diversity is one of its greatest strengths, and the fact that more than half of its population was born in other countries is a testament to this.
 By welcoming immigrants worldwide, Canada has become a multicultural society where people of all backgrounds can unite and thrive.
 If you’re considering immigrating to Canada, know you’ll be welcomed with open arms.

 - Canadian Museum of Immigration at Pier 21.